-Modern technology, access to a smorgasbord of food varieties and the popularity of cooking shows such as Jamie Oliver’s has taken cooking from being a repetitive chore to an opportunity to get creative.
-Along with the popularity of social media channels such as Instagram or Facebook one can now showcase and share their cooking creations.
+"Modern technology, access to a smorgasbord of food varieties and the popularity of cooking shows such as Jamie Oliver’s has taken cooking from being a repetitive chore to an opportunity to get creative.
+Along with the popularity of social media channels such as Instagram or Facebook one can now showcase and share their cooking creations".

-Of course it is the actual physical evolution of kitchen design itself that has impacted most on the way we interact with the space and each other.
-Once a closed off room at the rear of the house, the kitchen is now proudly positioned centrally at the heart of the home.
+"Of course it is the actual physical evolution of kitchen design itself that has impacted most on the way we interact with the space and each other.
+Once a closed off room at the rear of the house, the kitchen is now proudly positioned centrally at the heart of the home," says Daniel.

-Influences from glossy magazines saw kitchens develop into luxurious, uber fancy, show kitchens – all about state-of-the-art appliances, sculptural range-hoods and finishes that exemplified vast amounts gloss, sparkle and shine.
-However, the ‘show’ kitchen has now evolved into the ‘social’ kitchen which conveys a much more relaxed and welcoming appearance.
+"Influences from glossy magazines saw kitchens develop into luxurious, uber fancy, show kitchens – all about state-of-the-art appliances, sculptural range-hoods and finishes that exemplified vast amounts gloss, sparkle and shine.
+However, the ‘show’ kitchen has now evolved into the ‘social’ kitchen which conveys a much more relaxed and welcoming appearance," Daniel explains.

-Today’s contemporary kitchen now reflects a more casual, laid-back aesthetic that looks effortlessly chic.
+"Today’s contemporary kitchen now reflects a more casual, laid-back aesthetic that looks effortlessly chic.
 With the influence of styles such as Scandinavian, Hampton’s and Industrial, kitchens have taken on a much more raw and natural appearance".

-Sightlines are left open without visual obstructions which allows spaces to borrow from each other.
+"Sightlines are left open without visual obstructions which allows spaces to borrow from each other.
 Many new kitchens encompass a dining table integrated into the bench top that can double as a home-office work space.
-It’s this kind of versatile design flexibility that encourages a great deal more social interaction within the home.
+It’s this kind of versatile design flexibility that encourages a great deal more social interaction within the home".

-Many households have embraced a causal lifestyle and as such, the kitchens of today are fast becoming shared family spaces that also permit dining and lounging within the same area.
-This concept allows the whole family to spend time together whether the task at hand be cooking, working, relaxing or socialising.
+"Many households have embraced a causal lifestyle and as such, the kitchens of today are fast becoming shared family spaces that also permit dining and lounging within the same area.
+This concept allows the whole family to spend time together whether the task at hand be cooking, working, relaxing or socialising," says Daniel.